voltrue2/gracenode/src/session/README.md

 # Session

-**gracenode** comes with built-in session management for HTTP server and more.
+**gracenode** comes with built-in session management for HTTP server, UDP server, and more.

 **NOTE**: By default `gracenode.session` uses `node.js` in-memory storage to keep session.